tomosterlund/qalendar/docs/guide.md

 ## Style

 As in the code example above, you need to import the styles for the component.

+### Height & width

 Since Qalendar is aiming to be a responsive multi-purpose component, it avoids use of fixed height and width where possible.
 Therefore, for most use-cases you would probably want to place it in a wrapper with a fixed `height`, and possibly a `max-width`.

+### Dark Mode

+Dark mode is enabled in one out of two ways:
+1. User system preferences
+2. Set programmatically, by adding the inline style `style="color-scheme: dark"` to a parent element.

 ## Basic configuration